Hanze-C/OllamaServer/README.md

 [中文](./README_zh-CN.md)

 ## Introduction
-**Ollama Server** is a project that allows users to easily infer language models on Android devices without relying on Termux.
-Enabling them to launch Ollama services with just one click on Android devices.
+**Ollama Server** is a project that can start Ollama service with one click on Android devices.
+Without relying on Termux, it allows users to easily infer language models on Android devices.

-Ollama service launched by **Ollama Server** is no different from other methods, and any client that calls Ollama can choose to interact with the API provided by the Ollama service.
+The Ollama service started by **Ollama Server** is no different from that started by other methods.
+You can choose any client that calls Ollama to interact with the API provided by Ollama service.

 ## Features
 - **One-click deployment**: Easily start and manage the Ollama service.